Skip to main content

 Abstract

-Enterprises adopting hybrid cloud and AI technologies require a flexible infrastructure for performance, security, and interoperability.
+Enterprises adopting hybrid cloud and artificial intelligence (AI) technologies require a flexible infrastructure for performance, security, and interoperability.
 This adaptability enables organizations to remain competitive, cut costs, and better respond to customer demands.
-To achieve this, enterprises need platforms that allow for quick adjustments in workload management and placement, focusing on business outcomes over infrastructure maintenance.
-IBM's Hybrid Cloud strategy prioritizes flexibility and choice.
+To achieve these goals, enterprises need platforms that allow for quick adjustments in workload management and placement, focusing on business outcomes over infrastructure maintenance.
+The IBM Hybrid Cloud strategy prioritizes flexibility and choice.

-IBM Power Virtual Server has provided infrastructure-as-a-service globally since its 2019 launch, combining compute, storage, and networking in IBM data centers.
-This reliable architecture supports mission-critical workloads and facilitates easy cloud migration without refactoring.
-IBM has introduced a new Private Cloud version of IBM Power Virtual Server, which installs infrastructure in a client data center, connecting a local zone to IBM Cloud and offering a consistent as-a-service experience.
+IBM Power Virtual Server has provided infrastructure as a service (IaaS) worldwide since its 2019 launch, combining compute, storage, and networking in IBM® data centers.
+This reliable architecture supports mission-critical workloads and facilitates cloud migration without refactoring.
+IBM introduced a new Private Cloud version of IBM Power Virtual Server, which installs infrastructure in a client data center, connecting a local zone to IBM Cloud® and offering a consistent as-a-service experience.
 This model enhances agility, reliability, and security, optimizing IT operations for diverse enterprise needs.

-IBM Power Virtual Server Private Cloud helps customers leverage hybrid cloud architecture benefits, even when workloads are regulated, or data must stay in a specific country due to government regulations.
+IBM Power Virtual Server Private Cloud helps customers use hybrid cloud architecture benefits, even when workloads are regulated, or data must stay in a specific country due to government regulations.

 Table of Contents